MichalMrena/DecisionDiagrams/README.md

         { 0, 1, 1, 1, 1, 1, 0, 1, 1, 1, 1, 1, 0, 1, 1, 1, 1, 1
         , 0, 1, 1, 1, 1, 1, 1, 2, 2, 2, 2, 2, 1, 2, 2, 2, 2, 2 };

-    // The truth vector describes nonhomogenous system, so we also need
+    // The truth vector describes a nonhomogenous system, so we also need
     // number of states for each component: std::vector<uint_t> domains({2, 3, 2, 3});
     teddy::ifmss_manager<3> manager(4, 1'000, domains);
     auto sf = manager.from_vector(vector);

     // You can use different combinations of std::vector, std::array or
     // similar containers.
-We chose vector of arrays here to hold
+We chose a vector of arrays here to hold
     // component state probabilities.
     std::vector<std::array<double, 3>> ps
     ({